Tunable spin polarization and electronic structure of bottom-up synthesized MoSi$_2$N$_4$ materials: Acknowledgments

 \section{Acknowledgments}

 We thank Tomasz Dietl for valuable discussions.
-The work is supported by the Foundation for Polish Science through the international research agendas program co-financed by the European union within the smart growth operational programme.
-We acknowledge the access to the computing facilities of the Interdisciplinary Center of Modeling at the University of Warsaw, Grant No. G75-10, GB84-0 and GB84-7.
-R. I and C. A. acknowledge support by Narodowe Centrum Nauki (NCN, National Science Centre, Poland) Project No.2020/37/N/ST3/02338.
+The work is supported by the Foundation for Polish Science through the international research agendas program co-financed by the European union within the smart growth operational program.
+We acknowledge the access to the computing facilities of the Interdisciplinary Center of Modeling at the University of Warsaw, Grant Nos.
+G75-10, GB84-0 and GB84-7.
+R. I. and C. A. acknowledge support from Narodowe Centrum Nauki (NCN, National Science Centre, Poland) Project No.2020/37/N/ST3/02338.
 We acknowledge IIT Kanpur, Science Engineering and Research Board (SERB) and the Department of Science and Technology (DST) for financial support.
-The work at Northeastern University was supported by the Air Force Office of Scientific Research under award number FA955-20-1-0322, and benefited from the computational resources of Northeastern University's Advanced Scientific Computation Center (ASCC) and the Discovery Cluster.
+The work at Northeastern University was supported by the Air Force Office of Scientific Research under award number FA9550-20-1-0322, and benefited from the computational resources of Northeastern University's Advanced Scientific Computation Center (ASCC) and the Discovery Cluster.
+The work at TIFR Mumbai is supported by the Department of Atomic Energy of the Government of India under project number 12-R$\&$D-TFR-5.10-0100.